Tangerine Peel

 Health Benefits

-- Promotes respiratory health and helps alleviate cough, phlegm, and asthma symptoms in traditional medicine
+- Aids respiratory function and helps resolve phlegm accumulation in traditional medicine

 Buying Guide